rio de janeiro Christ the Redeemer

 Maintenance

-Due to its exposure to the elements, the statue is preserved through regular maintenance and restoration work, including cleaning, repairing, and applying weather-resistant coatings.
+Due to its exposure to the elements, the statue is preserved through regular maintenance and restoration work, which includes cleaning, repair, and the application of weather-resistant coatings.

 Recent Restorations

-The most significant restoration occurred in 2010, involving a comprehensive cleaning, repairing cracks, and replacing missing tiles.
+The most significant restoration occurred in 2010, involving a comprehensive cleaning, the repair of cracks, and the replacement of missing tiles.
 During the 2014 FIFA World Cup, the statue was illuminated in the colors of the Brazilian flag to symbolize national pride.

 Best Time to Visit